catid/textworld_llm_benchmark/README.md

 The code does use OpenAI API though if you want to see what GPT-4 or other models would do on this test.
 Right now, the easiest way to host Mixtral on a Linux server with Nvidia GPUs is this method: https://github.com/catid/oaimixtral

+Note that the number of tokens required for the full game context can get above 10K, so only the best models are going to be able to compete.

 ## Setup